BenedictaUche/ZeroWaste-Quest/README.md

 These are the parameters for waste reduction challenges
 - Duration for completing the challenge.
 It would be a week-long

+**Waste reduction Challenges users can participate in**
+- Plastic-Free week challenge
+- Zero-Waste Kitchen Challenge
+- Digital Detox challenge
+- Green commuting challenge
+- Energy-saving challenge
+- Local produce challenge

+**Daily log feature**
+A feature that enables participants to log their daily progress.
+For example, participants can input information about their waste reduction activities, such as reducing plastic usage, composting, or using sustainable transportation.

 ## Workflow

 1. User Registration: